Ella Enchanted (film): Box office

 Ella Enchanted opened on April 9, 2004, and earned $6,169,030 in its opening weekend, ranking number nine at the domestic box office.
 At the end of its run, the film grossed $22,918,387 domestically and $4,470,380 overseas for a worldwide total of $27,388,767.

 Critical response

 The film received mixed reviews from critics.
+The Irish Film and Television Network reported that, although the film faced criticism for its perceived lack of originality in incorporating contemporary elements into a medieval setting, aspects such as the cast, settings, art direction, and cinematography received praise.
 Review aggregator Rotten Tomatoes gives it a 51% approval rating based on 115 reviews with an average rating of 5.6/10.
 The site's consensus reads: "Hathaway is a charming heroine, but the simple storyline gets overwhelmed by silly gimmickry."
 On Metacritic, the film has a 53 out of 100 rating based on 30 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average rating of "A-" on an A+ to F scale.

-Chicago Sun-Times critic Roger Ebert gave the film 3.5 stars out of 4, praising it as "the best family film so far this year" (April 9, 2004).
+Chicago Sun-Times critic Roger Ebert gave the film 3.5 stars out of 4, praising it as "the best family film so far this year" (April 9, 2004), and in July 2004, "a movie that came out in April and sank without a trace, despite the fact that it was magical, funny, intelligent, romantic and charming".